Allison E. Czerniak

 While in law school, Allison clerked for the Washington County Attorney's Office in Stillwater, Minn., and was a summer associate at a large law firm in Minneapolis, Minn.
 She received her J.D., summa cum laude, from the University of St. Thomas School of Law and her B.A. from the University of Minnesota - Twin Cities.
 Allison also participated in the University of St. Thomas School of Law Federal Commutations Clinic and with the assistance of her professor and a fellow classmate, successfully petitioned for clemency on behalf of their client, a low-level, nonviolent drug offender.
 President Obama commuted the client’s life sentence in September 2016, and the client was released from prison that fall.

 Allison is licensed to practice in federal and state court in Illinois and in Minnesota.
+She is honored as an Illinois Super Lawyer Rising Star 2019.

 All Service Areas